 At the end on 202o I wrote a spoken word poem about the division in America right now.
 It's called American Flipside.

 Click on the photo to check it out!

 After starting a petition for Clemson University to actively fight racism on campus, myself and two current students were reached out to by a faculty member with the idea for a grass-roots, student-led campaign for diversity and equality.
 As our petition mentioned that the required CU 1000 course at Clemson was extremely lacking in these areas, the faculty member thought this campaign could be a wonderful way to supplement it until necessary changes are made by administration.
 I became a founder of We CU with Kapreece Dorrah and TeAnna Flynn-Brown.

 In addition to organizing and leading individual volunteers through making content the campaign, I was in charge of conceptualizing and writing the script for our introductory video.
 I was able to gather the help of many passionate students during the summer and still in the height of the pandemic.
 I'm very happy with how it turned out thanks to the help of all the campaign's video leaders who participated and some awesome students who edited and filmed extra footage.
 Click on the picture to see our intro video!

 KCACTF Directing Award

-Recently, I went to the regional Kennedy Center American College Theatre Festival to direct a staged reading for the 10min play festival.
+At the 2020 regional Kennedy Center American College Theatre Festival, I participated in the 10 minute play festival.
+Through this program, I directed a staged reading of a new play by a young playwright- 'From Around Here' by Kelsey Waltermire.
 After the performances, I was given the directing award for this event.